 5. Fire Bans and Fire-Related Restrictions in Lac La Biche County's Area of Operation: A large portion of Lac La Biche County lies within the Forest Protection Area, so the Government of Alberta decides which fire restrictions apply in that zone.
 If you choose to subscribe to this type of notification, please make sure you are a resident of the "fire control district" that Lac La Biche County oversees (the southwestern part of the County, generally speaking, as detailed on this map).
 Please call 780-623-6767 if you are not sure about your property's location.

-6. Snow Ploughing/Removal Operations: Residents can sign up for notifications about County snow ploughing/removal operations.
-When a snow ploughing or removal schedule is officially set, everyone on this list (regardless of location) will receive a notification with the full schedule.
+6. Snow Removal and Road Maintenance Operations: Residents can sign up for notifications about County snow removal operations, or other types of road maintenance (such as street sweeping).
+When a snow removal or street sweeping schedule is officially set, everyone on this list (regardless of location) will receive a notification with the full schedule.

 Be sure that your location is set correctly in the system when you sign up for these notifications.